 By Mike Loughrin, CEO for Transformance Advisors

-In our prior article, What is Strategic Sourcing?, we identified a systematic process to secure critical goods and services in a manner which is aligned with the strategic objectives of the organization.
+In our prior article, Putting Strategy into Strategic Sourcing, we identified a systematic process to secure critical goods and services in a manner which is aligned with the strategic objectives of the organization.

 After you “define strategic goals,” you will need to “specify critical goods and services.”
 This can be accomplished in two steps:

 - Identify all items which should be classified as critical